-- identification and assessment of the risks of material misstatement of the Consolidated Financial Statements, whether due to fraud or error, the planning and execution of audit procedures to respond to these risks and obtain audit evidence which is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting material misstatements resulting from fraud is higher than when such misstatements result from errors, since fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control; - obtaining insight in the system of internal controls that are relevant for the audit and with the objective to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control: - evaluating the selected and applied accounting policies, and evaluating the reasonability of the accounting estimates and related disclosures made by the Board of Directors as well as the underlying information given by the Board of Directors; - conclude on the appropriateness of the Board of Directors' use of the going-concern basis of accounting, and based on the audit evidence obtained, whether or not a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's or Group's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the Consolidated Financial Statements or, if such disclosures are inadequate, to modify our opinion.
+- such internal controls relevant to the preparation of the Consolidated Financial Statements that are error, the planning and execution of audit free from material misstatement, whether due to procedures to respond to these risks and As part of the preparation of Consolidated The risk of not detecting material Financial Statements, the Board of Directors is responsible for assessing the Company's ability to than when such misstatements result from continue as a going concern, and provide, if errors, since fraud may involve collusion, applicable, information on matters impacting forgery, intentional omissions, going concern, The Board of Directors should misrepresentations, or the override of prepare the financial statements using the going internal control: concern basis of accounting, unless the Board of Directors either intends to liquidate the Company - obtaining insight in the system of internal controls that are relevant for the audit and with the objective to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's - evaluating the selected and applied accounting policies, and evaluating the related disclosures made by the Board of Directors as well as the underlying information given by the Board of Directors; - conclude on the appropriateness of the Board accounting, and based on the audit evidence obtained, whether or not a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's or Group's ability to continue as a going concern.
+If we conclude that a draw attention in our auditor's report to the related disclosures in the Consolidated Financial Statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on audit evidence obtained up to the date of the auditor's report.
 However, future events or conditions may cause the Company to cease to continue as a going-concern;